Beta Draft: 2016-08-25

 for processes on MySQL servers and optionally kills them.
 It can

-both be used to actually perform the search or kill operation, or
+be used to perform a search (and optionally kill), or to generate

-To kill all queries with user 'mats', the following code can be used:
+For example, to kill all queries with user 'mats', use the following code:

 >>> from mysql.utilities.command.proc import * >>> grep = ProcessGrep(matches=[(USER, "mats")], actions=[KILL_QUERY]) >>> grep.execute("email@example.com", "firstname.lastname@example.org")